manateelazycat/watch-other-window/README.md

 you will lost position of current window when you do `scroll-other-window' with same buffer.

-So `watch-other-window' will fix this problem.

-This extension always keep your current position when you scroll other window.
+So `watch-other-window' fix this problem that always keep your current position when you scroll other window.

 ## Installation